About Me

 One of the most fascinating fields to me is biology – how billions of seemingly random biomolecules can come together to construct these intricately complicated yet elegant designs we call life.
 This ignited my passion for computational biology research.

 I am also a fervent advocate of integrating machine learning (ML) into computational biology; the design of ML algorithms are highly apt for the high-dimensional complexity of biological systems.
-Along my research journey, I have been fortunate enough to produce 6 publications (2 first-author papers) during my Bachelor's degree and worked on 3 publications (2 first author-papers) in my first one and a half years of my PhD so far.
+Along my research journey, I have been fortunate enough to produce several publications (2 first-author papers) during my Bachelor's degree and worked on multiple publications (2 first author-papers) in my PhD so far.

 Education